hsfl/cosmos/cross_compile_pi0.md

 ```
 - restart VS code in case you don't see the "RPI build" kit in the 'active kits' selector (bottom blue bar in VS Code)
 - build the selected target
-- sync with RPI 0 (change to your PI's address'
+- sync with RPI 0 (change to your PI's address)
 ```
 rsync -auv agent_template pi@192.168.1.10:~
 ```